Unipotent character sheaves and strata of a reductive group

-\head 3.
-Complements\endhead \subhead 3.1\endsubhead The restriction of the map $\t$ in 0.1(a) to $CS^0(H_r)$ has an alternative definition.
-Namely, for $A\in CS^0(H_r)$, there is a unique stratum $X\in Str(H_r)$ such that $\s_A\sub X$ (notation of 1.1); we have $\t(A)=X$.
+$1_0,(D_4,\c_{1,1},0), (E_6,1,0)_{\sha=2}, (E_7,1,0)_{\sha=2},(E_8,1,0)_{\sha=6}$.......$\bx{\cc_4,\cc_3,\cc_5},(1)$ \head 3.
+Complements\endhead \subhead 3.1\endsubhead The restriction of the map $\t$ in 0.1(a) to $CS^\emp(H_r)$ has an alternative definition.
+Namely, for $A\in CS^\emp(H_r)$, there is a unique stratum $X\in Str(H_r)$ such that $\s_A\sub X$ (notation of 1.1); we have $\t(A)=X$.

 \subhead 3.2\endsubhead The results in this subsection can be used to verify 1.7.
-In the examples below we assume that $H$ is semisimple, $H\ne\{1\}$, and for $A\in CS^0(H_r)$ we denote by $s$ the semisimple part of an element of $\s_A$.
+In the examples below we assume that $H$ is semisimple, $H\ne\{1\}$, and for $A\in CS^\emp(H_r)$ we denote by $s$ the semisimple part of an element of $\s_A$.
 We describe the structure of $Z_{H_r}^0(s)$ in various cases.
+We also specify the value of $X$ in 1.7.

 If $H$ is of type $C_n$ with $n=k(k+1),k\ge1$ then: